Foiling sailboats racing in SailGP

 Event: ITM New Zealand Sail Grand Prix | Auckland

-Details: SailGP's debut in Auckland, known as the "City of Sails", promises dynamic racing close to the city center.
+Details: SailGP's second visit to Auckland, known as the "City of Sails", promises dynamic racing close to the city center.

 3. Sydney, Australia